SDPB Arts

 It's very simple music.

-I like Willie Nelson, bill Hagar, you know, country music.
+I like Willie Nelson, Merle Haggard, you know, country music.

 And so it's just weird.

-And in, in grade school, you know, I, I mean I could draw pretty well.
+It just seems to feed right into my heart, And in, in grade school, you know, I mean, I could draw pretty well.

-And so, you know, I go out for recess and I'd walk past that.
+And so, you know, I go out for recess and I walk past that again.

-I get, I didn't really wanna look, but, you know, I was so proud that there was my picture in the case.
+I didn't really want to look, but, you know, I was so proud that there was my picture in the case, you know?

 I wanted to be in the art room.